 - a.
 Routine Tests The Cooperative will, through test procedures established by the Commission, endeavor to maintain its metering equipment within the accuracy limits prescribed by the Commission. - b.
 Tests Requested by Member-Consumers Tests of individual meters will be made upon request of the Member-Consumer, with payment of a meter test fee in advance of the test.
 The Cooperative reserves the right to refuse to test any meter upon request more frequently than once in six (6) months.
-If such test reveals meter registration of more than 102% of that of the test equipment, the charge will be refunded and a billing adjustment made.
-If meter accuracy is found to be within the plus or minus two percent (2%) accuracy range, the charge will not be refunded and a billing adjustment will not be required.
+If such test reveals meter registration of more than 102% of that of the test equipment, the charge will be refunded, and a billing adjustment made.
+If meter accuracy is found to be within the plus or minus two percent (2%) accuracy range, the charge will not be refunded, and a billing adjustment will not be required.
 When it appears that there may be sufficient reason to question meter accuracy (for example, a marked increase in metered consumption without a corresponding change in a Member-Consumer's living or working patterns or in the number and kind of appliances or equipment in use on the Member-Consumer's premises), the Cooperative may waive the meter test charge or it may install a second meter, at no charge to the Member-Consumer, to provide check readings. - c.
-Failure to Register When a meter has stopped or has failed to register all of the energy used, the Cooperative will make a charge to the Member-Consumer for the energy estimated to have been used. - 2.
+Failure to Register When a meter has stopped or has failed to register all of the energy used, the Cooperative will make a charge to the Member-Consumer for the energy estimated to have been used. - d.
+Inspection Requirements All new meter installations must be inspected by the county electrical inspector presiding in the county in which the meter is installed.
+This includes any meters installed for the purpose of supplying agricultural loads. - e.
+Meter Disconnection If any meter remains out of service for a period of more than twelve consecutive months it may be disconnected at the Cooperative's discretion.
+Any costs associated with reconnection shall be the responsibility of the Member-Consumer making the request. - 2.
 Location of Meters Meters for all single-family residential service will be installed outdoors.
 Meters for other services may be installed outdoors if they are located so they are protected from traffic and are readily accessible for reading and testing.
 Meters which must be protected from inclement weather while being serviced or tested shall be located indoors or in a suitable housing where such work can be performed.